Stimulus Check Latest: Will You Get A Fourth Relief Payment?

 The Biden administration, which authored the third round of stimulus, has not stated its position on a fourth check.
 The president made no mention of the possibility in his first speech to Congress.
 And neither the American Jobs Plan nor the American Families Plan includes another relief payment in its proposed form.

-Congress’s Memorial Day break runs until the second week of June, so any progress on the matter is unlikely this week.
+Congress’s Memorial Day break runs until the second week of June, so progress on the matter probably won’t happen this week.

 Why A Fourth Stimulus Check Unlikely

 All of this voiced support keeps alive the possibility of another round of stimulus checks — or recurring stimulus checks.
 It doesn’t make either of them likely, however.
-And there are a number of reasons why.
+And there are a many reasons why.

 Vaccinations are progressing steadily.
 Adults and those at least 16 years old are now eligible to be inoculated in all 50 states.
 Some places allow vaccinations for those as young as 12.
-Three different options are available to the public again since April’s pause on the Johnson & Johnson vaccine was lifted.
-Actually putting needles in arms will take more time, even since supply has caught up to demand.
-Americans have received over 294 million doses, with 50.5 percent of the population having received at least one dose and 40.7 percent completely vaccinated.
-Vaccination numbers continue to increase at a rate of about 1.4 million doses per day.
+Three different options are available to the public since April’s pause on the Johnson & Johnson vaccine was lifted.
+Actually putting needles in arms still takes time, even with supply caught up to demand.
+Americans have received over 297 million doses, with 50.9 percent of the population having received at least one dose and 41.2 percent completely vaccinated.
+Vaccination numbers continue to increase at a rate of about one million doses per day.
 The Centers for Disease Control and Prevention (CDC) recently advised that the fully vaccinated can forgo masks and social distancing in most indoor and outdoor settings.

-With vaccinations rising and guidance becoming less strict, the nation’s economy is showing additional signs of recovery as well.
+With vaccinations rising and guidance becoming less strict, the nation’s economy is showing additional signs of recovery.
 State and local governments have loosened restrictions, which helps businesses.
-Hiring has picked up in some sectors.
+Jobs are available in many sectors.
+Many industries are even complaining of worker shortages.
 The average for new unemployment claims over four weeks continues to push downward.
 Consumer confidence is holding steady near its highest level since the start of the pandemic.
 Consumers are also generally optimistic about business conditions and the job market.

 Consumer spending drives two-thirds of the country’s economy.
 And the third stimulus check, along with excess pandemic savings, has boosted people’s spending power.
 That spending power will increase even more when monthly Child Tax Credit payments start in July.
 An improved financial position generally also raises optimism for the future.
 The ongoing vaccinations, which will continue to allow the economy to safely reopen, certainly help.
 All that additional spending, along with the release of pent-up demand, should lead to more jobs as companies hire to address consumer needs.
 With the economy opening up and continuing to improve, a fourth round of stimulus checks loses much of its urgency.